d12frosted/elpa-mirror/gnu/consult-readme.txt

    :end:
  #+cindex: narrowing

- Consult has special support for candidate groups which are separated by separator lines with titles if supported by the completion system.
-As of now, Selectrum, Vertico and [[https://github.com/oantolin/icomplete-vertical][Icomplete-vertical]] provide support.
-This functionality is useful if the list of candidates consists of candidates of multiple types or candidates from [[#multiple-sources][multiple sources]], like the =consult-buffer= command, which shows both buffers and recently opened files.
-Note that the group titles can be disabled by setting the =:group= property of the corresponding command to using the =consult-customize= macro.
+ Consult has special support for candidate groups.
+If the completion UI supports the grouping functionality, the UI separates the groups with thin lines and shows group titles.
+As of now, Vertico, Selectrum and Icomplete-vertical provide support.
+Grouping is useful if the list of candidates consists of candidates of multiple types or candidates from [[#multiple-sources][multiple sources]], like the =consult-buffer= command, which shows both buffers and recently opened files.
+ Note that you can disable the group titles by setting the =:group= property of the corresponding command to using the =consult-customize= macro.

  By entering a narrowing prefix or by pressing a narrowing key it is possible to restrict the completion candidates to a certain candidate group.
-When you use the =consult-buffer= command, you can enter the prefix =b SPC= and the list of candidates will be restricted to buffers only.
+When you use the =consult-buffer= command, you can enter the prefix =b SPC= to restrict list of candidates to buffers only.
 If you press =DEL= afterwards, the full candidate list will be shown again.
 Furthermore a narrowing prefix key and a widening key can be configured which can be pressed to achieve the same effect, see the configuration variables =consult-narrow-key= and =consult-widen-key=.

  After pressing =consult-narrow-key=, the possible narrowing keys can be shown by pressing =C-h=.
 When pressing =C-h= after some prefix key, the